Admission to the College

 - Have a 3.0 cumulative GPA or higher in academic course work (confirmed by high school transcript)

 - Complete the Concurrent Enrollment Application (including the Parent Permission Form and School Permission Form)

 - December 1 (Spring semester)

 A new application is required each semester that a student seeks to enroll or reenroll for concurrent enrollment courses at the college.

 Non-High School Graduates

 Students who have not completed high school, or who have graduated from a non-accredited or non-traditional educational environment, may be considered for admission to the college.
-Westminster accepts the the General Educational Development examination (GED), a state high school equivalency diploma, or demonstration of academic performance that aligns with Westminster's recommended curriculum.
+Westminster accepts the General Educational Development examination (GED), a state high school equivalency diploma, or demonstration of academic performance that aligns with Westminster's recommended curriculum.

 Please speak to an admissions counselor for additional information.